LinkWellNodes/Documentation/docs/services/jobs/testnets/Polygon-Mumbai-Testnet-Jobs.md

 ## Polygon Mumbai Testnet Jobs
 Mumbai network is a testnet that approximates the Polygon Mainnet, and uses Ethereum's Goerli testnet as its Layer 1 protocol.

 Please see below for our Chainlink direct request job offerings on the Polygon-Mumbai network.
-All testnet jobs are free to use, and do not require you to prefund your contracts with the LINK token.
+All testnet jobs are free to use, and do not require you to fund your contracts with the LINK token.
 If you run into any trouble, we are here to help!
 Head on over to our [**Discord**](https://discord.gg/AJ66pRz4), or feel free to contact us [**here**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 <!-- tabs:start -->
 #### **GET > Uint256**